YuxuannSun/yuxuannsun.github.io/_pages/about.md

 * **2023**<br>
   * Teaching Assistant of the Course: [The Innovation Practice in Smart City](https://www.icenter.tsinghua.edu.cn/info/1034/2151.htm)(by [Yong Guo](http://www.arch.tsinghua.edu.cn/info/rw_fjly/1979)), part of [The Program for Certification in Artificial Intelligence Innovation and Entrepreneurship Ability](https://www.icenter.tsinghua.edu.cn/info/1034/2155.htm) (Undergratuate & Graduated course in Tsinghua University).<br>

-  * Teaching Assistant of the Course: Landscape Architecture Engineering (Undergratuate course in Tsinghua University)(by [Yong Guo](http://www.arch.tsinghua.edu.cn/info/rw_fjly/1979)).<br>
+  * Teaching Assistant of the Course: Landscape Architecture Engineering (Undergratuate course in Tsinghua University)(by [Prof. Yong Guo](http://www.arch.tsinghua.edu.cn/info/rw_fjly/1979)).<br>

 * **2018**<br>
-  * Undergraduate thesis: "Study on Cryopreservation of 24 Seeds of the Landscape Trees" (Advisor: [Yan Liu](https://sola.bjfu.edu.cn/cn/teachers/famous/index.html)) was awarded as an Excellent Undergraduate Thesis of the class of 2018 at Beijing Forestry University.<br>
+  * Undergraduate thesis: "Research on Cryopreservation of 24 Seeds of the Landscape Trees" (Advisor: [Prof. Yan Liu](https://sola.bjfu.edu.cn/cn/teachers/famous/index.html)) was awarded as an Excellent Undergraduate Thesis of the class of 2018 at Beijing Forestry University.<br>

 * **2015**<br>
   * Served as the presenter for the Wuhan Ancient and Famous Tree Survey and Conservation Strategy Research Project team, and was awarded the third prize for Excellent Summer Social Practice by the School of Landscape Architecture.<br>